crossplane/crossplane/design/design-doc-webhooks.md

 fine for both installation and upgrade scenarios because init container will be done before the controller comes up and asks for the new version.

+## Out of Scope

 ### Immutable Field Webhook

 Currently, we mark the fields of CRDs as `// +immutable` but it doesn't have any implication in practice.
-We will implement a code generator in `crossplane-tools` that will generate functions for each of the marked fields and the provider will call those functions, very similar to reference resolving where the `ResolveReferences` is called automatically without any registration.
+We can implement a code generator in `crossplane-tools` that will generate functions for each of the marked fields and register them with the list of validating webhooks.
+But this is left to after webhook support is in place.
+For now, the implementations will be manual.